All Episodes

 I certainly would.

-I certainly would and I think Richard Hovland and along with William Thomas, if he's listening and seeing, I'm sure he is, I think a collective effort here using our combined talents of making some good judgments on what this is I think would That would be the other job, I guess.
+And I think Richard Hoverland and along with William Thomas, if he's listening to see me, I'm sure he is, taking a collective effort here using our combined talents of making some good judgments on what this is, I think would bode very well.

 Okay, if somebody has a jet, and there are lots of people who are listening to me right now who own Learjets.

-You have an e-mail address, right?
+You have an email address, right?

 Oh, that's a good beginning.